rifflearning/jitsi-meet-mobile/react/features/riff-platform/docs/SCHEDULERDEVNOTES.md

 - user can set 'Allow anonymous users' option which allows anonymous users to join the meeting;
 - user can set multiple numbers of rooms for one meeting;
 - meeting can be edited.
 In edit case, the current meeting is removed and created one new.
-If one occurrence is edited we pass the current `roomId`.
+If one occurrence is edited we pass the current `roomId` and recurrence options to new meeting.

 Dates are stored in UTC time in database.
 Client uses time by timezone using function which set defined timezone to date:
 ```